 Cost

 In addition to the cost of the kit, you should also consider the cost of additional equipment such as engines, igniters, and recovery systems.
-It's important to factor in all these costs when selecting a kit to ensure that you can afford to launch and enjoy your rocket.
+It's important to factor in all these expenses when selecting a kit to ensure that you can afford to launch and enjoy your rocket.

 Conclusion